Manchester United beaten at Arsenal as Ruben Amorim is shown areas in need of improvement

 Yoro's first appearance for Man Utd after breaking his foot against Arsenal in pre-season was a definite plus point for Amorim.
 The young centre-back, playing on the right of the back three when he came on in the second half, stretched to put a dangerous Saka cross behind and made a good block when Leandro Trossard looked like he might score.

 Amad Diallo also looks a good fit for this system.
-He was in part an exception to United's attacking issues, producing some exciting dribbles down the right - but he was unable to ignite that spark into a substantial contribution to get United back into the game.
+He was in part an exception to United's attacking issues, producing some exciting dribbles down the right - but like his team-mates he was unable to ignite that spark into a substantial contribution to get United back into the game.

+Amorim warned there would be difficult moments as he tries to establish his way of playing.
+Wednesday night was one of them.
+And there will be more to come.
+But Amorim - and all watching on - will be clear on where United must improve.